Akjo03/WinClean/README.md

 Please note that WinClean is still in **very early development** so many features aren't implemented yet.
 Check back here in a few weeks to see if there are any new updates!

 Also important to mention is that WinClean doesn't have a certificate yet!
-That means that your computer will warn you multiple times before starting WinClean that this program might be unsafe.
-It might even mistake WinClean for a virus, because WinClean has to access low-level system commands and has to run them as an administrator.
+That means that your computer will warn you multiple times before starting WinClean that WinClean might be unsafe.
+It might even mistake WinClean for malware, because WinClean has to access low-level system commands and has to run them as an administrator.

-If you're unsure about downloading WinClean you can wait until we have a certificate or try it out on a virtual machine first or just look at the source code (if that's your thing ;) )
+If you're unsure about downloading WinClean you can wait until we have a certificate or try it out on a virtual machine first or just look at the source code (if that's your thing :wink: )

 ## Features